 I’d wake up early in a messy-haired daze and eagerly round the corner to the kitchen to always find a plate of fresh baked muffins on the counter.
 My grandma is the best at food, period.
-I’d heat up two jumbo sized gems and slather them in butter.
-Breakfast of champions I tell you.
+I’d heat up two jumbo-sized gems and slather them in butter.
+Breakfast of champions, I tell you.

 The only bad thing about muffins – besides the fact that you always want two or three – is that they can often be carb- and sugar-heavy.

-In recent years, though, I’ve experiment a ton with making these breakfast stars a bit healthier, and I succeeded with recipes like my vegan banana nut muffins for two, and sweet potato almond butter muffins, among others.
+In recent years, though, I’ve experiment a ton with making these breakfast stars a bit healthier, and I succeeded with recipes like my vegan banana nut muffins for 2, and sweet potato almond butter muffins, among others.